 Long press power button to reboot the device;

-When you see the Samsung, Nexus, LG or other brand logos, release power button and hold down Volume Down button;
+When you see the Samsung, Nexus, LG or other brand logos, release the power button and hold down the Volume Down button;

 Release Volume Down button when the device boots up with a Safe mode indicator on the bottom left corner.